 At the beginning, our sister organization met with village elders who recommended 5 girls from 5 different elementary schools who were orphans or whose parents could not pay tuition or school supplies.
 Every year more girls were added and then we decided to cap the program to 75 students.
 Les Filles Unies leaders, who really serve as role models for these scholars, make regular trips throughout the school year to monitor each girl’s attendance and grades, and coordinate with teachers and tutors.

 How much does it cost to send a girl in Mali to school and how many students are currently receiving scholarships?

 scholarships.
 Often, many girls have to repeat the same grade one or more times because they missed school due to malaria or caring for their siblings.
-Over the past dozen years, about 10 of our scholarship girls have moved with their families to the city.
+Over the past dozen years, some of our scholarship girls have moved with their families to the city.
 Although our sister organization has tried to stop girls from becoming child brides, about 10 students have been married.
 Tragically one 6th grader who was pregnant died in 2015.
-There’s great news though…10 girls have completed 9th grade–a remarkable achievement in rural Mali.
+There’s great news though…12 girls have completed 9th grade–a remarkable achievement in rural Mali.
 Even better, 3 students are continuing their education without our scholarships and two others have received an associate’s degree.

 How do our donations get to the students in Mali?